Connect with us

 The fact that Mikel Arteta will be targeting the competition as the Gunners’ best bet for silverware this season will make and his team’s task at the Emirates even harder, but it is an achievement in itself for a League One side to reach this stage.

 Their problem throughout their spell in League One, and one which is again prevalent this campaign, is a lack of consistency.
-They win lots of games but typically come unstuck when you least expect it: they have been on the receiving end of thrashings this season from Portsmouth and , and were beaten by who are struggling at the wrong end of the table.
+They win lots of games but typically come unstuck when you least expect it: they have been on the receiving end of thrashings this season from and Rotherham, and were beaten by who are struggling at the wrong end of the table.

 Johnson is well aware that they need to adapt their tactics against certain League One opposition, the teams that are more than happy to go head-to-head with a side that are still seen as the team that all others want to beat.